cem78789/filedam/README.md

 Breaks all files, shortcuts in desktop.
 Replaces with random codes.
-Redirect the shortcuts to itself
+Redirects the shortcuts to itself